 Claudia sat, only part of her discomfort coming from the wobbly chair.
 "How is Karl, anyway?"

 Jasu sat back and sipped at her tea.
 "His doctor tells me he was conscious for ten minutes yesterday," she said.
 "Apparently that was enough time for him to explain the connection between the Knights Templar and the Banana Splits.
-The doctor thinks he'll recover, and would prefer that he do so as soon as possible."
+The doctors thinks he'll recover, and they'd prefer that he do so as soon as possible."

 "I'm glad he's out of the woods," Claudia said.
 "But Jasu… I… I don't want you to get…"

 A knock on the door stopped her mid plea.
 It turned out to be big, bald Ali from Power Tools.
 His eyes flickered from Jasu to Claudia and his cheeks darkened.
 Ali was usually polite enough to Claudia, but right then he was clearly making up his mind not to acknowledge her.
 Claudia sighed.
 That seemed to be a common reaction amongst Pavilion staff, to seeing their manager's lover.
 Frankly, Jasu didn't help, refusing to acknowledge the situation even though clearly everyone knew.

 "Uh, I found this," Ali said, holding out a scratched-looking mobile phone.

 "Lost and found is behind the key cutting counter," Jasu said, without much emotion.